tweedge/springcore-0day-en/README.md

 Praetorian and others (ex. [@testanull](https://twitter.com/testanull/status/1509185015187345411)) publicly confirmed that they have replicated the issue.
 This is being described as a bypass for CVE-2010-1622 - and that the vulnerability is currently unpatched.
 Please read over Praetorian's guidance [here](https://www.praetorian.com/blog/spring-core-jdk9-rce/) which includes detailed identification and mitigation steps.

-**Please note that this is a different issue than CVE-2022-22963!**
+## You're sure this isn't CVE-2022-22963?

+**Yes.**

-* CVE-2022-22963 is a local resource exposure bug in Spring Cloud Functions.
-It has a medium CVSS score (5.4) and has a patch available.
+CVE-2022-22963 is a local resource exposure bug in Spring Cloud Functions.
+* CVE: CVE-2022-22963 (duh)
+* Patch available: **Yes**.
+* CVSS score: Medium.
+* Impacts: Spring Cloud Function versions 3.1.6, 3.2.2, and older unsupported versions, where the routing functionality is used.
+See [VMware Tanzu's report](https://tanzu.vmware.com/security/cve-2022-22963).

-* This vulnerability leads to RCE in Spring Core applications under nondefault circumstances.
-It does not have a CVE number assigned, does not yet have a CVSS score, and does not (yet) have a patch available.
+This vulnerability leads to RCE in Spring Core applications under nondefault circumstances.

-**Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion and making triage much more difficult.**
+* CVE: None assigned yet.
+* Patch available: **No**.
+* CVSS score: Unknown.
+* Impacts: Any Java application using Spring Core under nondefault circumstances.
+See [Praetorian's report](https://www.praetorian.com/blog/spring-core-jdk9-rce/) for info we have *so far* on when this vulnerability occurs.

 ## Commentary